mozilla-mobile/fenix/README.md

 ### Build Variants
 For general development, we recommend the **debug** build variant.
 Here's an explanation of each variant:

 - **debug**: the default for developers, similar to most other Android apps.
-It is debuggable, uses a Nightly GeckoView with debug symbols, adds tools like LeakCanary for troublingshooting, and does not strip unused code.
+It is debuggable, uses a Nightly GeckoView with debug symbols, adds tools like LeakCanary for troubleshooting, and does not strip unused code.
 - **nightly**: what we ship to the Firefox Nightly channel, using GeckoView Nightly.
 - **beta**: what we ship to the Firefox Beta channel, using GeckoView Beta.
 It is more stable than nightly.
 - **release**: what we ship as Firefox for Android, using GeckoView Release.
 It is the most stable.